joergkrause/nyaf/README.md

 # @nyaf is "Not Yet Another Framework"

-And it is, well, just another framework.
+And it is, well, an entirely new concept of Web development support libraries, a so called "thin library".
 It's simple, has a flat learning curve, doesn't need any special tools.
 Keep your tool chain, get the power.
+It can replace all the complex stuff such as React or Angular entirely, indeed.

 > No dependencies!
 No bullshit!
 Pure HTML 5 DOM API and ES 2015 Code.
 Super small, super smart, super powerful.
 Period!